VICE-Team/svn-mirror/vice/doc/ReadmeMacOSX.txt

 script in "tools" (e.g. x64, x128...).
 Any arguments passed to the launcher are directly forwarded to the emulator binary.

-On start up the launcher ensures that the X11 environment is available and redirects all console output directly to the console.
+For the Gtk+ and X11/Xaw ports on start up the launcher ensures that the X11 environment is available and redirects all console output directly to the console.
 An additional xterm window for log messages is not opened.

 2.3 Use the X11 UI